elixir-wallaby/wallaby/README.md

   end
 ```

-Make sure Phoenix is set up to serve endpoints and that the SQL sandbox is enabled:
+Make sure Phoenix is set up to serve endpoints in tests and that the SQL
+sandbox is enabled:

 ```elixir
 # config/test.exs